 At the end of this psalm of praise, Jonah gives us a testimony of his deliverance and a declaration of faith in God.
 God had met him in the depths, and Jonah came out of this experience realizing two things.
+God gave Jonah a peace that surpasses all understanding.
 First, he admitted that his experience was indeed the chastising hand of God.
 He had made an idol of his national prejudice against the Gentiles and forsaken God (verse 8).
 There is no help from God for those who forsake him, and in running from God Jonah ran into the arms of death and despair-forsake God and you forsake hope.